Eunice Kennedy Shriver: Early life, education, and early career

 Eunice Mary Kennedy was born in Brookline, Massachusetts, on July 10, 1921.
 She was the fifth of nine children of Joseph P. Kennedy Sr., and Rose Fitzgerald.
-Her siblings included U.S. President and Senator John F. Kennedy, U.S. Attorney General and U.S. Senator Robert F. Kennedy, U.S. Senator Edward Kennedy, and U.S. Ambassador to Ireland Jean Kennedy Smith.
+Her siblings included U.S. president and senator John F. Kennedy, U.S. attorney general and U.S. senator Robert F. Kennedy, U.S. senator Edward Kennedy, and U.S. Ambassador to Ireland Jean Kennedy Smith.

-Eunice was educated at the Convent of the Sacred Heart School in Noroton, Connecticut, and Manhattanville College.
-She studied at Stanford University where she competed on the swimming and track and field teams.
+She studied at Stanford University, where she competed on the swimming and track and field teams.
 After graduating from Stanford in 1943 with a Bachelor of Science degree in sociology, she moved to Washington, D.C. and worked for the Special War Problems Division of the U.S. State Department.
 Kennedy eventually moved to the U.S. Justice Department as executive secretary for a project dealing with juvenile delinquency.
 During her time in Washington, she shared a townhouse in Georgetown with her brother John, then a U.S. Congressman.
 Kennedy served as a social worker at the Federal Industrial Institution for Women for one year before moving to Chicago in 1951 to work with the House of the Good Shepherd women's shelter and Chicago Juvenile Court.